Graduate Student Resources

 Academic Probation

-Any student not "in good standing" (GPA below 3.0) at the end of a semester will be placed on Academic Probation beginning the following semester.
+Any student who is not in good academic standing (GPA below 3.0) at the end of a semester will be placed on Academic Probation beginning the following semester.
 The College of Education and its programs may also place students on probation for other reasons as designated by the College or program.
 Notification of probation will be made to the student in writing by the department, with a copy to the College Dean.

 Students on probation may only enroll in graduate courses (5000-7000 level) that are part of the approved major requirements as specified in the Graduate Catalog.
 Please note that S/U graded courses will not factor into the GPA even if you receive an S grade; students on probation should enroll primarily in gradable courses to raise their GPA above 3.0.
 If students do not raise their GPA after two to three semesters on probation, they will be dismissed from their program and will need to reapply for admission.